arkq/bluez-alsa/doc/bluealsactl.1.rst

 codec [-c NUM] [-r NUM] [--force] *PCM_PATH* [*CODEC*\ [:*CONFIG*]]
     Get or set the Bluetooth codec used by the given PCM.

+    If *CODEC* is not given, print a list of additional codecs supported by the given PCM and the currently selected codec.
+With the option **--verbose** the codec capabilities and current configuration are shown in the same format as for the **info** command.

     If *CODEC* is given, change the codec to be used by the given PCM.
 This command will terminate the PCM if it is currently running.

-    If *CODEC* is not given, print a list of additional codecs supported by the given PCM and the currently selected codec.
-The level of detail in the output depends on the verbosity level.

     Optionally, for A2DP codecs, one can specify A2DP codec configuration which should be selected.
 The *CONFIG* shall be given as a hexadecimal string.
 If